typhoon-hil/pytest-typhoon-xray/README.rst

 License
 -------

-Distributed under the terms of the `MIT`_ license, "pytest-tytest" is free and open source software
+Distributed under the terms of the `MIT`_ license, "pytest-typhoon-xray" is free and open source software

 Issues